DOWingard/Minkowski-Sum-Real-Time-Visualizer-with-Convex-Triangulation/docs/Overview.md

 -[Minkowski Sum](MinkowskiSum.md) Overview of the sum and convex hull operations.
 -[Triangulation](Triangulation.md) Triangulation routine for non-convex polygons.
 -[Simulation](Simulation.md) Simulation and interaction details.
--[NextSteps](NextSteps.md) Key issues or possible next improvements to be implemented.
+-[Next Steps](NextSteps.md) Key issues or possible next improvements to be implemented.

 ---